sheam/less-annoying-grid/README.md

                     If the editMode is _external_ and this arg is not present an editing dialog will be auto generated with all fields.
                     See documentation on building a custom editor.
 - **syncChanges** - callback for saving the data.
 See below for more details
+- **getEditModelAsync** - callback for loading a different model for an external editor.

 ### syncChanges
 `(changes: Array<ISyncData<TModel>>, updateProgress: (progress: IProgress, interimResults?: Array<ISyncDataResult<TModel>>) => void ) => Promise<Array<ISyncDataResult<TModel>>>;`